Austin Wrongful Termination Lawyer

 I’m pretty confident I have been a victim of wrongful termination, what do I do now?

 Take action!
 Losing your job can be very stressful especially when you are fired for illegal reasons.
-You should contact a lawyer immediately to move forward.
+You should contact an Austin wrongful termination lawyer immediately to move forward.

 Deadlines vary, but in Texas some deadlines are as short as 60 days.
 Some claims require filing with administrative agencies like the Texas Workforce Commission (TWC) or the Equal Employment Opportunity Commission (EEOC) before going to court.